Thousands of years of history have defined masculinity.

 Movember, the world’s leading men’s health charity, is hosting a Big Moustache on Campus (BMOC) challenge for college students who are looking to help change the face of men’s health.
 Since 2003, MOustaches have raised over $900 million dollars and funded over 1,250 men’s health projects, specifically focused on male cancers, men’s mental health and suicide prevention.
 To take part in the BMOC and be a part of a global movement, visit Movember.com.

-CAMPUSPEAK has five speakers with programs and one Interactive Workshop that focus on Masculinity.
+CAMPUSPEAK has six speakers with programs and one Interactive Workshop that focuses on Masculinity.
 Below are a description of these programs.
-Communities who bring one of these programs between October 20-26 will receive a discount and be sent 25 Masculinity Week Awareness Program Posters.

 Mo-Men-Tum: Changing The Landscape on Modern Masculinity